digitranslab/jumpstart/docs/docs/user-authentication/sso/oidc-group-sync.md

   </div>

 :::info
-For a detailed guide on setting up OIDC in ToolJet, refer to our [OIDC](/docs/category/openid-connect/) documentation.
+For a detailed guide on setting up OIDC in JumpStart, refer to our [OIDC](/docs/category/openid-connect/) documentation.
 :::

 4. Once you have entered the information related to your IdP credentials, you can proceed to configure group synchronization settings.